elenacliu/3d-miscs/README.md

 # 3d-miscs
-My utility codes for processing 3d meshes in 'obj' file
+My utility codes for processing 3d meshes in 'obj' file or point clouds.